Phase 2 Study of Ivonescimab in Patients With Cutaneous Squamous Cell Carcinoma

 HealthScout AI Analysis

-Goal: Evaluate whether ivonescimab controls disease in advanced cutaneous squamous cell carcinoma (cSCC), with a primary focus on objective response rate and characterization of safety and tolerability.
+Goal: Evaluate whether ivonescimab achieves clinically meaningful antitumor activity and disease control in advanced cutaneous squamous cell carcinoma (cSCC) refractory to anti–PD-1 therapy, and characterize its safety and tolerability.

-Patients: Adults (≥18 years) with unresectable and/or metastatic cSCC that is refractory to prior anti–PD-1 therapy, ECOG 0–1, measurable disease by RECIST v1.1, adequate organ function, and life expectancy ≥3 months.
+Patients: Adults (≥18 years) with unresectable and/or metastatic cSCC that has progressed on prior anti–PD-1 therapy, ECOG 0–1, measurable disease by RECIST v1.1, adequate organ function, and controlled blood pressure.
 Prior anti-VEGF therapy is allowed.
-Key exclusions include prior severe immune-related toxicity to PD-1 therapy requiring interruption/discontinuation or systemic immunosuppression, active autoimmune disease requiring systemic treatment, uncontrolled cardiovascular disease, significant bleeding or thromboembolic history, active infections including HBV/HCV/HIV, recent major surgery or trauma, and unresolved ≥Grade 2 toxicities from prior therapy (with defined exceptions).
+Key exclusions include active autoimmune disease requiring systemic therapy, uncontrolled infection, significant cardiovascular or thromboembolic events, prior severe immune-related adverse events to PD-1 inhibitors requiring interruption/discontinuation or systemic immunosuppression, active HBV/HCV or HIV, recent major surgery, and conditions increasing bleeding or perforation risk.

 Treatments: Ivonescimab administered intravenously over approximately 1–2 hours on Day 1 of each 21-day cycle.
-Ivonescimab is a bispecific tetravalent antibody targeting PD-1 and VEGF, designed to enhance immune activation while inhibiting angiogenesis; binding to one target increases affinity for the other.
-Early-phase studies across solid tumors have shown objective responses with a manageable safety profile, and a phase 3 study in PD-L1–positive advanced NSCLC reported improved progression-free survival versus pembrolizumab, supporting its dual-mechanism activity.
-The antibody incorporates Fc-silencing mutations and has a half-life of roughly 6–7 days.
+Ivonescimab (AK112/SMT112) is a first-in-class bispecific antibody targeting PD-1 and VEGF with a tetravalent structure enabling cooperative binding; blocking PD-1 reduces immune suppression while VEGF inhibition targets tumor angiogenesis.
+Early-phase studies across solid tumors have reported manageable safety and objective responses, and a head-to-head phase 3 study in PD-L1–positive NSCLC suggested improved progression-free survival and response rate versus pembrolizumab.
+The molecule incorporates Fc-silencing mutations and has a half-life of about 6–7 days.

-Outcomes: Primary: Objective response rate by RECIST v1.1.
-Secondary: Additional antitumor efficacy endpoints such as duration of response, disease control rate, progression-free survival, and overall survival, along with safety and tolerability.
-Exploratory: Biomarker analyses to identify predictors of response or resistance.
-Safety will be characterized by incidence and severity of adverse events graded by NCI CTCAE v5.0 through study completion (approximately 1 year).
+Outcomes: Primary: Objective response rate (ORR) by RECIST v1.1.
+Secondary: Additional efficacy endpoints such as duration of response, disease control rate, progression-free survival, overall survival, and safety/tolerability.
+Exploratory: Biomarkers of response and resistance.
+Safety will be characterized by incidence and severity of adverse events per NCI CTCAE v5.0 through approximately 1 year.

 Eligibility More information